 The standard Mulsanne measures up at just 219.5 inches as standard, whereas the EWB has been stretched by a further 10 inches to give the rear seat passengers a bit more legroom.
 After all, as is the case with the Rolls, most of the buyers for the Mulsanne won’t actually be driving them.

-The new Mulsanne was launched back in 2009 at Pebble Beach, and it was a real crowd pleaser.
+The new Mulsanne was launched back in 2009 at the Pebble Beach Auto Show, and it was a real crowd pleaser.
 Even more so if you can get over the $300,000+ price tag, and that’s before you start adding toys.
 Again, similar to the Phantom, it’s doubtful that most customers will opt for the ‘base’ model.
 It’s one of the plushest new cars for sale out there!

 With 114 paint colors, 21 carpet colors, 9 veneers, and 24 different leather hides to choose from, the specifications and configurations can vary considerably, and that’s just the off-the-shelf options; Bentley, of course, offers full customization.